yieng/FirstDrafter/README.md

+# FirstDrafter
-# A tool enabling novelists to write their first draft
+*A pair of tools enabling novelists to write their first draft*
 *the way it's meant to be written, without abandon, without editing, and without looking back*

 There are two versions of this app, each for a different purpose: